jorgcast/js-katas-mushroom/README.md

 Write a method to know if a string of `words` follows the given `pattern`.

-Assume `pattern` and `words` contain only lowercase letters, are never an empty string `''`, and `words` can allways be separated by a single space.
+Assume `pattern` and `words` contain only lowercase letters, are never an empty string `''`, and `words` can always be separated by a single space.

 Example 1: